Noise (Nightwish song)

-"Noise" is a single by Finnish symphonic metal band Nightwish, the first from their ninth album Human. :II: Nature..
+"Noise" is a single by the Finnish symphonic metal band Nightwish, the first from their ninth album Human. :II: Nature..
 It was released with an accompanying video on February 7, 2020.
 The single is the band's first published song to feature the drummer Kai Hahto as a full-time member, following the departure of Jukka Nevalainen in July 2019.

 Lyrical content

 The track has been described as a commentary on modern society.
 Following the music video's release, when asked if the video was criticism towards technology or cell phones, Tuomas responded: